Why Sri Lanka's New Crisis Risks Return of Violence

 1. Why was the prime minister fired?

-President Maithripala Sirisena said he dismissed Ranil Wickremesinghe for failing to properly investigate a plot to assassinate him, one that he alleges involved a cabinet minister.
+President Maithripala Sirisena said he dismissed Ranil Wickremesinghe on Oct.
+26 for failing to properly investigate a plot to assassinate him, one that he alleges involved a cabinet minister.
 But the president also accused Wickremesinghe of mismanaging the economy, and relations between the two had been strained for months.
 Sirisena attempted to appoint populist strongman Mahinda Rajapaksa as prime minister, claiming the move was within his constitutional rights.
 While a president can appoint a prime minister, there’s a debate over whether he can unilaterally fire one.
 Wickremesinghe described his ousting as “blatantly illegal, unconstitutional, and opportunistic.”

 2. What’s happened since?